kiruthii/Keyon_Academy_Project/README.md

 ### Registration:
    - Fill out the registration form with your details.
    - Select your desired course and upload your resume.
-    -Submit the form to enroll in a course.
+   - Submit the form to enroll in a course.

 ## Contributing
 We welcome contributions to improve Keyon Academy!
 To contribute: